hawkspar/spy/README.md

 ## Doing resolvent analysis

 The process is very similar to linear stability.
-The only difference is that an additional routine should be used prior launch `SPYP.assembleMRMatrices` where an indicator function can be used to constrain forcing.
+The only difference is that an additional routine should be used prior launch `SPYP.assembleWBRMatrices`. $W$ is so that $uWu$ gives the $L^2$ norm of $u$, so it is identical to $M$ when removing columns and rows of zeros and operates on a smaller subspace. $B$ is the extensor that prevents forcing of the incompressibility equations.
+An indicator function can be used in $B$ to constrain forcing.
+This actually quite critical to cases where noise in the baseflow values may be exploited to grow spurious modes and acts on the $B$ matrix in $Lq=Bf$. $R$ is the matrix-less resolvent operator.

 Launch is done using `SPYP.resolvent` specifying number of required modes, list of frequencies and again `Re`, `S` and `m` to print saving strings.